Apple TV 4K finally gets Dolby Atmos sound

 The latest sound technology will finally come to the best TV box.

-It also said iTunes will have the world's largest library of Atmos titles this fall, and that if a user owns a titles that later adds Atmos, he or she will get the upgrade free of charge.
+It also said iTunes will have the world's largest library of Atmos titles when they begin to appear this fall, and that if a user owns a titles that later adds Atmos, he or she will get the upgrade free of charge.

-With support for Dolby Vision HDR video since launch, the Apple TV 4K is now the only device to support both of Dolby's highest-end home AV formats.
+With support for Dolby Vision HDR video since launch, the Apple TV 4K is now the only media streamer to support both of Dolby's highest-end home AV formats.

 Apple TV 4K is actually late to the Atmos streaming party.
 Roku has supported Atmos via the Vudu app for awhile, as has Xbox, Nvidia Shield TV and a few other devices.
 Meanwhile Xbox One and LG Smart TVs support Atmos from Netflix.